ddamato/damato.design/content/user-preferences.md

 At the top of each page are controls that set user preferences across the site.
 They're saved for each time you visit and you can change them at any time.
 Setting a toggle will alter the presentation of the site in different ways.

 ### System Color
 Many sites are exploring the ability to provide a light and dark theme for the user as it might add to the overall user experience and readability of the site's content.
 The toggle featured here is a bit different as it doesn't toggle between light and dark themes specifically; it toggles between your system preferred color theme and the contrast.
+This design decisions was based on the article [Your dark mode toggle is broken](https://kilianvalkhof.com/2020/design/your-dark-mode-toggle-is-broken/) by [Kilian Valkhof](https://kilianvalkhof.com/).

 So, for example, if your system is set to dark mode, then on first visit this page should also have a dark theme applied.
 Switching the toggle will then change to a light theme.
 This will be different for users who have either set the system to a light theme or have not set a preference.